JaredTMurray/Crowdfunding-ETL/README.md

 ## Module 8 Challenge
 ### Deliverable 1: Extract Data

+In this file, [Extract-Transform_final_code](#) shows all the coding input and output for deliverable 1.
+The following was done:
+backers_info was imported as a Dataframe backers_master_df.
+Then I used a for loop to iterate through backers_master_df to print off the list of values for each row and was placed into a dictionary.
+A backers_df DataFrame was created with the 'backer_id','cf_id', 'name', and 'email' as columns.
+The results are in input and output 58 from the above mentioned file.
 •	The alphanumeric "backer_id" string identification number is extracted without extra characters.
-(5 pt)
 •	The numeric "cf_id" string identification number is extracted without extra characters.
-(5 pt)
 •	The "name" string value is extracted without extra characters.
 (5 pt)
 •	The "email" string value is extracted without extra characters.
 (5 pt)
 •	A DataFrame is created with the following columns: "backer_id", "cf_id", "name", and "email".
 (5 pt)